First-Time Freshmen Admission Criteria

 Calexico, CA 92231

-If you would like to hand deliver your transcript, please bring your official transcript (in its original sealed envelope) to Barbara Romero.
-Her office is located in the Student Affairs Building.
+If you would like to hand deliver your transcript, please bring your official transcript (in its original, sealed, school letterhead envelope) to Barbara Romero.
+Her office is located in the Administration Building.

 The College Board SAT Program